Ruth Bacon, Violinist

-A recent graduate of Franciscan University of Steubenville, Ryan double-majored, earning degrees in both Theology and Catechetics with double-minors in Sacred Music and Music Ministry.
+A recent graduate of Franciscan University of Steubenville, Ryan Seaver double-majored, earning degrees in both Theology and Catechetics with double minors in Sacred Music and Music Ministry.

 A proud alumnus of both SHCS and Knoxville Catholic High School, Ryan first discovered his love for the organ during his formative years.
 As a middle school student, he regularly accompanied school Masses, and by high school, he was faithfully serving as organist for the 7:30 AM Sunday Mass.
 During this time, he studied under Dr. Edie Johnson and also held the position of organist at Holy Ghost Catholic Church in Knoxville.
 While pursuing his undergraduate studies, Ryan was named an organ fellow at the Pittsburgh Oratory of St. Philip Neri and studied with Professor Nicholas Will.